task9325/pokemon-type-prediction/README.md

 - **pandas** (Data Handling)
 - **poetry** (Dependency Management)

+## Data set
+Download the pokedex.csv data set on Kaggle [here](https://www.kaggle.com/datasets/christofferms/pokemon-with-stats-and-image), then save it in the `data/` folder.

 ## Installation & Setup (Replit + Poetry)

 1. **Clone the Project on Replit**